-This procedure sets forth requirements for reporting, investigating, and addressing sexual harassment of district employees and other non-students in compliance with Policy 5011.
-Consistent with that policy, if the district finds that sexual harassment created a hostile environment or otherwise occurred, employees will take immediate action to eliminate the harassment, prevent its reoccurrence, and address its effects.
+The district has adopted procedure 3205P.1 to set forth the process for receiving, investigating, and addressing sexual harassment of district employees and other non-students in compliance with Policy 5011.
+Consistent with that policy, if the district finds that sexual harassment created a hostile environment or otherwise resolving reports or complaints of sex-based discrimination, including harassment based on a person's actual or perceived pregnancy status and retaliation.
+Such complaints are to be taken seriously and handled in the same manner as other sex-based discrimination and harassment complaints.
+Procedure 3205P.1 is designed to provide for a prompt, thorough, and equitable investigation of complaints and to take appropriate steps to resolve such situations.
+If sex-based discrimination or retaliation is found to have occurred, employees will the district must take immediate action to eliminate the harassment\discrimination or retaliation, prevent its reoccurrence, and address its effects.